Parent Information

 How we will do this is by:

-• Our practice meets standards of Outstanding set out in Ofsted Inspection Handbook, EIF, SEND code of practice, safeguarding and Health & Safety regulations
+Our practice aligns with exemplary standards set out in Ofsted Early Years Inspection Toolkit (2025), SEND code of practice, safeguarding and Health & Safety regulations.

-• Practice will be supported through robust Induction Progress, regular 1 : 1 supervision, annual performance reviews, monthly team meetings and room meetings, Room and Peer observations and with a solid Leadership team.
+Practice will be supported through robust Induction Programme of all new staff, regular 1 : 1 supervision, annual performance reviews, team meetings and room meetings, Room and Peer observations and with a strong inspiring Leadership team, whom stimulate positive practice, support and guidance them to our expectations and standards.

 The pedagogy (How we teach the children)

-Ealing Local Offer This link is for everyone living or working in Ealing, listing all the Local Offers available to families.
+Ealing Holiday, Activities and Food This link is for everyone living or working in Ealing, listing all the Local Offers available to families.

 Staff Team